About

 Craft and capability.

-Different disciplines.
-One shared aim: making things clear and purposeful.
+Different disciplines, one shared aim: making things clear and purposeful.

 Seeing the bigger picture.